jayriverlong/jayriverlong.github.io/_posts/2020-06-28-cancel-culture.md

-If today's severity and randomness of cancel culture is not actually new, is it noteworthy or different in any important respects?
-Today's cancel culture is one of escalating purity tests: borne out of the more punitive contingents on the left, it's not enough to not be a racist or a sexist, but one must take stronger, more condemnatory views, which function as powerful in-group signals.[^2] Cancel culture at present is thus strongly ideologically motivated -- some people are likening it to the witch hunts for communists in the 50s under Joseph McCarthy.
+If today's severity and randomness of cancel culture is not actually new, is it different in any important respects?
+Today's cancel culture is one of escalating purity tests: born out of the more punitive contingents on the left, it's not enough to not be a racist or a sexist, but one must take stronger, more condemnatory views, which function as powerful in-group signals.[^2] Cancel culture is thus somewhat performative, and strongly ideologically motivated -- some people are likening it to the witch hunts for communists in the 50s under Joseph McCarthy.
 The left is in a curious, self-damaging position, where lots of center-leaning moderates -- who are genuine progressives --